The Mysterious Sisters

 "Nkyu, Nayuta, you explain."

 "It's not much of a story.
 Our village was destroyed by monsters.
-Pretty common, right?
-Oh, you should be careful of a black wolf."
+That's a common story, right?
+Oh, you should watch out for a black wolf."

 "O-oh, the black wolf?
 It came last winter.
 It might come again."